 Transcripts.
 Requests for transcripts of academic records should be directed to the Office of the Medical Center Registrar, Box 3878 DUMC.
-A fee of three dollars, payable in advance, is charged for each copy.
-However, the transcript fee is waived for financially needy students who require transcripts to apply for external funding.
-After graduation from the School of Medicine, transcripts of deans letters may also be obtained from the Office of the Registrar for the fee of one dollar per copy.
+After graduation from the School of Medicine, transcripts of deans letters may also be obtained from the Office of the Registrar.
+There is no charge for either service.